-When available, St. Johns County will utilize local, state, and federal funding to support prevention activities designed to help our low-income individuals and families that find themselves at risk of homelessness and needing a hand up.
+When available, St. Johns County will utilize local, state, and federal funding to support prevention activities designed to help low-income individuals and families who are at risk of homelessness and need a hand-up.

-The County will partner with area agencies to refer homeless individuals and families who find themselves stranded, to relocation assistance through the St. Augustine Police Department.
+The County will partner with area agencies to refer homeless individuals and families who find themselves stranded to relocation assistance through the St. Augustine Police Department.
 This will allow these homeless individuals and families to return home to out-of-area relatives.